pytorch/pytorch/docs/source/quantization.rst

           self.dequant = torch.quantization.DeQuantStub()

       def forward(self, x):
+          # manually specify where tensors will be converted from floating
+          # point to quantized in the quantized model
           x = self.quant(x)
           x = self.conv(x)
           x = self.relu(x)
+          # manually specify where tensors will be converted from quantized
+          # to floating point in the quantized model
           x = self.dequant(x)
           return x